8 Spruce: Rental units

 Above the elementary school are 899 rental apartments covering 677186 ft2.
 Residential units occupy the ninth to the 76th floors, including penthouses at the top.
 A T-shaped floor plan was used on the upper levels, resulting in six corner apartments per floor.
 There are 13 units with terraces.
 The three highest floors have 3215 ft2 of extra space of terrace.
 The apartments range from 500 square feet (46 m^{2}) to 1,600 square feet (150 m^{2}), and consist of studios to three-bedroom apartments, and penthouse units.
 Due to the dynamic design of the facade, the building consists of 350 unique apartment layouts.

 The appliances in the interior were designed by Gehry to match the steel facade of the exterior.
 The interior features include brushed stainless steel appliances, quartz countertops, vertical-grain Douglas fir cabinets, solar shades on windows, and nine-foot ceilings in all units.

 Amenities

 Residents have access to 22165 ft2 of amenities across three floors.
 On the sixth floor is a grilling terrace, a game room, and golf simulators.
 The seventh floor contains an indoor swimming pool, a fitness center, social areas, and a spa suite.
 The eighth floor houses additional fitness facilities, a library, screening room, and spaces for children and tweens.

 History

 8 Spruce opened in February 2011.

 During the COVID-19 pandemic in New York City in 2020, about one of every five units were vacant.
 The building's owners, Brookfield Property Partners and Nuveen, placed the building for sale in November 2021 with an asking price of $850 million.

-Bloomberg reported in late 2021 that Blackstone Inc. would likely purchase the property for $930 million, and multiple sources have confirmed the sale.
-Blackstone established 8 Spruce (NY) Owner LLC in December 2021 to serve as owner.
+Blackstone Inc. acquired the property for $930 million in June 2022.
+Blackstone established 8 Spruce (NY) Owner LLC in December 2021 to take over ownership.